-Housing associations sometimes allocate their properties from their own waiting lists and sometimes they request ‘nominations’ from us.
-A nomination is when we put names forward from our housing list to be considered for one of their properties.
+Housing associations sometimes allocate their properties from their own waiting lists.
+Sometimes they request ‘nominations’ from us.
+This is when we put names forward from our housing list to be considered for one of their properties.

-If you want us to consider nominating you to a housing association, you need to be registered on our housing list and tell us that you wish to be nominated.
-You also need to tell us which areas of Hull you would like to live in and we will only nominate you for properties in those areas.
+We can consider nominating you to a housing association.
+You will need to be registered on our housing list and tell us that you wish to be nominated.
+You also need to tell us which areas of Hull you would like to live in.
+We will only nominate you for properties in those areas.

-Some housing associations will advertise the properties they want nominations for in our HomeSearch adverts and you must bid for them if you wish to be nominated.
+Some housing associations will advertise properties they want nominations for in our HomeSearch adverts.
+You must bid for them if you wish to be nominated.
 If you bid for these properties, we will send the housing association your details.

-Generally we will nominate people in priority order, following the rules in our Lettings Policy (also called our Allocations Policy).
+Generally, we will nominate people in priority order.
+They follow the rules in our Lettings Policy.
+This can also be called our Allocations Policy.
 This means the higher your housing need, the more likely you are to be nominated.

-Sometimes we have special nominations agreements for particular housing association schemes.
-These agreements might give priority to people living in the immediate area of the properties or people meeting other criteria.
+We have special nominations agreements for certain housing association schemes.
+These agreements might give priority to people living closer to the property.
+Or people meeting other criteria might be given priority.

 Applying directly to housing associations

-If you are interested in renting a property from a housing association, you should contact them directly to ask about registering on their housing lists as well as requesting to be nominated by us.
+If interested in renting a property from a housing association, contact them directly.
+You can ask about registering on their housing lists as well as requesting to be nominated by us.